-- 1. In the Camera view, select a layer.

-- 2. Do one of the following:

-- From the Timeline View menu, select View > Centre on Selection or press O.
+- 1. In the Camera view, select a layer. - 2.
+Do one of the following: - From the Timeline view menu, select View > Centre on Selection or press O. - In the Timeline view toolbar, click the Centre on Selection button.

 How to select from the Timeline or Xsheet view